intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 **Note:** There is no need to make a GKE cluster manually before starting this tutorial, we will configure one as we go along.

+**Note:** If you're super adventorious you can check out the 0.5.0 instructions [click chere](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/explore-upgrading-kf-multicloud-example-to-0.5.0/multi-cloud/README.md) (although it's going to be a little rough I did literally one run through on 0.5.0 and it seemed to work, but YDY).

 ## Motivation

 We've picked a relatively un-complicated machine learning example, the data is already prepared, so that you can focus on exploring Kubeflow and how to deploy Kubeflow on multiple clouds.